HozielMaverick/HozielMaverick.github.io/Capstone.md

 <img src="/images/disp.jpg" width="600">

-### Next Phase - Upcoming work
+### Next Phase - Upcoming work: TFLN Waveguide Crossing Chip & Full IM/DD TX System

 The MZM was integrated into the transmission setup with a laser source, bias voltage control, BPG input, and DCA receiver.
 Eye diagrams were captured after transmission over 2 km and 5 km fiber spans to evaluate jitter accumulation and signal degradation with distance.

-### Next Phase — TFLN PIC Evaluation (In progress)

-The next step of this project is to characterize TFLN waveguide crossing chips operating in the O-band, evaluate their performance and limitations, and subsequently design and implement a complete IM/DD TFLN O-band transmission system for high speed transmission.